Christian Interpreters' Network

 Signs of God hold and administer a list known as the Christian Interpreters' Network (CIN).

 What is the CIN?

-Some of these interpreters have skills and experience in leading teams, and we aim to use these individuals as team leaders, offering support and feedback to the other team members and encouraging everyone' s development.
+Some of the interpreters have skills and experience in leading teams, and we aim to use these individuals as team leaders at large events.
+They offer support and feedback to the other team members and encouraging everyone's development.

 We also welcome applications from those who have Level 6 BSL and are doing some interpreting in a Christian setting.

 I'd like to join the CIN list - What do I do?